Rexhep Selimi

 Rexhep Selimi (born 15 March 1971) is a Kosovo-Albanian politician and former parliamentary leader of Vetëvendosje.
 He was also one of the founders and high-ranking commandants of the Kosovo Liberation Army.
-In 2020, he was indicted for war crimes and crimes against humanity during the Kosovo War.
+In 2026, he was convicted of war crimes during the Kosovo War by the Kosovo Specialist Chambers and sentenced to 13 years in prison.

 Early life

 Rexhep was born in the Village of Açarevë, Skënderaj in the Drenica Valley and completed his primary education in Klinë and his secondary education at the "Luigj Gurakuqi" High School in Klinë.
 He pursued his university studies at the Faculty of Philology at the University of Pristina, majoring in Albanian Language and Literature.